This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Air Pollution Control

-The air pollution control sector provides opportunities to U.S. exporters for the construction of pollution control installations at various industrial facilities.
-Measures to combat air pollution have been highlighted as priorities by the Government of Bulgaria and utilization of EU funding has been allocated.
+The air pollution control sector offers opportunities to U.S. exporters for construction of pollution control installations at various industrial facilities.
+Measures to combat air pollution have been highlighted as priorities by the government of Bulgaria and EU funding has been allocated.
 Some municipalities are more active and are looking for new technology for air pollution control.

-The Operational Program on the Environment 2014-2020 is providing funding to municipalities for air pollution control projects such as reduction of coarse particle dust, PM10, carbon dioxide; replacement of coal and wood heating appliances with environmentally sound alternatives in various municipalities, including Burgas, Montana, Sofia, Smolian.
+The Operational Program on the Environment provides funding to municipalities for air pollution control projects such as reduction of coarse particle dust, PM10, carbon dioxide; replacement of coal and wood-heating appliances with environmentally sound alternatives in several municipalities, including Burgas, Montana, Sofia, and Smolian.

-Among the main sources of pollution in Bulgaria is domestic heating of solid fuels such as coal and wood, combustion of coal for the production of electricity and heat from thermal power stations, road transport, industry, construction and repair activities.
-In 2022 a big push for solar energy projects and battery storage ones has been seen in order to tackle the problem of air pollution and control it.
+Among the main sources of pollution in Bulgaria is domestic heating of solid fuels such as coal and wood, combustion of coal for electricity and heat from thermal power stations, road transport, industry, construction, and repair activities.
+A big push for solar energy projects and battery storage was launched in 2022 to reduce air pollution.

-The EU Green Deal paves the way of a massive transformation of the EU industries.
-It will impact all businesses in the EU and all member states in achieving carbon neutrality by 2050.
+The EU Green Deal paves the way of a massive transformation of industries.
+It will impact all businesses in the EU and all member states seeking to achieve carbon neutrality by 2050.

-With 688 rivers, 43 lakes, 13 coastal waterways, and 177 groundwater bodies/aquifers it is estimated that only 47.2 percent of Bulgaria’s natural surface water bodies reach a good or high ecological status.
+With 688 rivers, 43 lakes, 13 coastal waterways, and 177 groundwater bodies/aquifers, it is estimated that most of Bulgaria’s natural surface water bodies reach a good or high ecological status.

-To further speed-up the process of upgrading Bulgaria’s water infrastructure the government empowered municipalities to work with the recently established water associations at municipal level in order to transfer ownership and improve their performance, water quality and water management.
-The Bulgarian water utility companies are beneficiaries to the EU funding for water/waste water treatment facilities.
-Price is a leading factor in winning these tenders but U.S. firms may participate as long as they have a Bulgarian partner or representative.
-The U.S. Commercial Service can assist with identifying a Bulgarian partner.
+To further speed up the process of upgrading Bulgaria’s water infrastructure, the government empowered municipalities to work with the recently established water associations at the municipal level to transfer ownership and improve their performance, water quality and water management.
+Bulgarian water utility companies are beneficiaries of the EU funding for water/wastewater treatment facilities.
+Price is a key factor in winning these tenders, but U.S. firms may participate with a Bulgarian partner or representative.
+The U.S. Commercial Service Sofia can assist with identifying a Bulgarian partner.

 Waste Management

 Municipal/solid waste generation in Bulgaria increased slightly in 2022 but remains below the EU average.
-Contrary to the desired trend, there is an increase in the usage of landfills and a decrease of recycling.
-Recycling of municipal waste (including composting) increased to 35 percent in 2017 but is still low compared to the EU average of 46 percent.
-Bulgaria still has one of the highest landfill rates at 62 percent (2017) in comparison to the EU average of 24 percent.
+Contrary to the desired goal, there has been an increase in the usage of landfills and a decrease in recycling.
+Recycling of municipal waste (including composting) increased to 35 percent but is still low compared to the EU average of 46 percent.
+Bulgaria still has one of the highest landfill rates at 62 percent in comparison to the EU average of 24 percent.
 The country needs to either close or rehabilitate numerous non-compliant landfills.

-Full implementation of the existing waste legislation could create more than 14,000 jobs in Bulgaria and increase the annual turnover of the waste sector by over USD 1.6 billion.
-Waste legislation and policies could create an additional 16,500 jobs and increase the annual turnover of the waste sector by over USD 2.1 billion.
+Full implementation of waste legislation could create more than 14,000 jobs in Bulgaria and increase the annual turnover of the waste sector by USD 1.6 billion.
+Waste legislation and policies could create an additional 16,500 jobs and increase the annual turnover of the waste sector by USD 2.1 billion.

 Ministry of Environment and Water